mcintyre94/Orbit/README.md

 ### Running locally

+Install dependencies by running `pnpm install`.

-The extension can be created by running `npm run dev`.
+The extension can be created by running `pnpm dev`.
 This will build the extension in development mode, and open a browser with it installed.
 This will also watch the local repo for changes to the code and automatically update the installed extension.

 ### Wallet Adapter and Wallet Standard